wix-incubator/repluggable/README.md

 When creating a React component, we strongly recommend to follow the React-Redux pattern, and separate your component into a stateless render and a `connect` container.

 In `repluggable`, components often need to consume APIs.
-Although APIs can be obtained through `EntryPointHost` passed to lifecycle hooks in your entry point, propagating them down component hierarchy would be cumbersome.
+Although APIs can be obtained through `Shell` passed to lifecycle hooks in your entry point, propagating them down component hierarchy would be cumbersome.

-A more elegant solution is to use `connectWithEntryPoint()` function instead of the regular `connect()`.
+A more elegant solution is to use `connectWithShell()` function instead of the regular `connect()`.
 This provides connector with the ability to obtain APIs.

-The usage of `connectWithEntryPoint()` is demonstrated in the example below.
+The usage of `connectWithShell()` is demonstrated in the example below.
 Suppose we want to create a component `<Foo />`, which would render like this:

 ```jsx
 (props) => (